joantolos/blog/content/blog/kata.md

 I will not send this solution to Codurance, nor do I expect feedback from them.
 I only found the exercise interesting and wanted to share the experience.

 There are a few more katas on the Sandro Mancuso’s GitHub page, some of them with fun rules like _Only one dot for line_, _Not a single ELSE sentence on the code_ and things like that.
-Really nice gimnastics and practice exercices.
+Really nice gymnastics and practice exercises.

 We have to keep our craft sharp if we want to become better coders.
 I am going to solve katas more regularly so I can keep improving.

 ### Fonts: